SALKANTAY TOUR & THE INCA TRAIL

 Vistadome Train (one way): $75 per person

 Huayna Picchu is the mountain that stands next to Machu Picchu.
-It is a 45 minute hike to the top.
-While this hike is done on your own, your guide will direct you to where this hike begins.
-This is an additional entrance ticket that we can secure for you with an advance notice.
+It is a 45-minute hike to the top.
+While this hike is on your own, your guide will direct you to where this hike begins.
+There is an additional entrance ticket that we can secure for you with advance notice.

 The ticket is $75 per person.

 Machu Picchu mountain is the other mountain that stands above the Machu Picchu ruins.
 It offers even more stunning views than Huayna Picchu but takes an hour and a half to reach the top.
 You can book this with an additional entrance ticket that we can secure for you.

 All our tours include the Expedition (Tourist) Train.
 This train is usually booked at 4:22 p.m., leaving Aguas Calientes.
 There is also the vistadome train, which is an upgraded train that offers slightly larger seats, windows, and even some entertainment.
 Usually, the Vistadome train is booked for 4:43 p.m. and travels to Poroy, a train station closer to Cusco.
 While this is an upgraded fee, we will still include your transportation back to your hotel.

 This train is $75 per person.